thorntail-examples/istio-tracing/README.md

 oc project myproject
 ```

-This is the project to which the `anyuid` and `privileged` permissions were added during Istio preparation.
+This is the project which is listed in the `ServiceMeshMemberRoll` and to which the `anyuid` and `privileged` permissions were added during Istio preparation.

 > At this point, it is possible to run automated tests: `mvn clean verify -Popenshift,openshift-it`.
 > This command will build and deploy both services, create the Istio gateway, run a test, and finally clean up.